Some things to look for in a photographers portfolio before you hire them

 Pass the Pen

 Many schools love to show the seminar setting for a class.
-When you photograph in a room with everyone around the table Murphy’s Law states the action will be when their back are to you if you are photographing.
+When you photograph in a room with everyone around the table, Murphy’s Law states the action will be when their back are to you if you are photographing.

 Typical conference table for a seminar class.

-I then ask to borrow a pen and then give it to someone and tell everyone this person will talk.
+I then ask to borrow a pen, give it to someone, and tell everyone this person will talk.
 I ask them to tell us what they did the other day or what they are planning to do that is exciting.
-No one can interrupt them and they need to continue to talk until I say pass the pen.
+No one can interrupt them; they need to continue talking until I say Pass the pen.

-Even in small groups I use the pen to help the subjects relax.
+Even in small groups, I use the pen to help the subjects relax.

 Walk and Talk